sdr-enthusiasts/docker-acarsdec/README.md

 A computer host on a suitable architecture and one USB RTL-SDR dongle connected to an antenna.

+## ACARS Hub integration

+The default `SERVER` and `SERVER_PORT` values are suitable for automatically working with ACARS Hub, provided ACARS Hub is **on the same pi as the decoder**.
+If ACARS Hub is not on the same Pi, please provide the correct host name in the `SERVER` variable.
+Very likely you will not have to change the `SERVER_PORT`, but if you did change the port mapping on your ACARS Hub (and you will know if you did) please set the server port correctly as well.

 ## Up and running

 ```yaml